-The public’s attention in the Košice Kulturpark was captured by an unconventional exhibition entitled Plastic waste: What to do with it?, which consisted of shipping containers.
-Over the weekend, it attracted hundreds of visitors who could come and make their own pen, ruler or other product from recycled plastic.
+The public’s attention in the Košice Kulturpark was given by an unconventional exhibition entitled Plastic waste: What to do with it?, which consisted of shipping containers.
+Over the weekend, it attracted hundreds of visitors who could come and make their pens, rulers or other product from recycled plastic.

-As part of this project, the guide Reducing Waste and Carbon Footprint was created, which contains practical tips on how to contribute to the reduction of the waste we are left with.
+As part of this project, the guide Reducing Waste and Carbon Footprint was created, which contains practical tips on how to contribute to reducing the waste we are left with.
 There is also an online pollution map of the Tisza river.

 Let's not let it be (float)

-Are you interested in this topic?
-See information about the project or articles from the progress of the project:
+Interested in this topic?
+See the information about the project or articles from the progress of the project:

 The project is financed by the Danube Transnational Program.